 PCCs are elected by the public to hold Chief Constables and the force to account, thus making the police answerable to the communities they serve.
 PCCs ensure community needs are met as effectively as possible, and are improving local relationships through building confidence and restoring trust.
 They work in partnership across a range of agencies at local and national level to ensure there is a unified approach to preventing and reducing crime.

-The PCC will have a mandate for ensuring the effectiveness and efficiency of policing services across County Durham and Darlington.
+The PCC has the mandate for ensuring the effectiveness and efficiency of policing services across County Durham and Darlington.
 As well as holding the Chief Constable to account on behalf of local people, the role will also involve:

 The salary of the Police & Crime Commissioner for Durham, which is set by legislation, is £70,000.

 The difference between the Chief Constable and the Police and Crime Commissioner

 The PCC and Durham Constabulary are two separate entities.
 Although the PCCs must appoint and may, in extreme circumstances, dismiss the Chief Constable, the Commissioner is not the Chief Constable’s employer.
 The Chief Constable and the PCC have lots of responsibilities and their roles are different.

 Operating under the principles of goodwill, professionalism, openness and trust, the PCC will work with the Chief Constable, the Police and Crime Panel and other key stakeholders in carrying out his functions and will be expected to abide by the Nolan Principles of Conduct in Public Life, which are:

 Selflessness: Holders of public office should take decisions solely in terms of the public interest.
 They should not do so in order to gain financial or other material benefits for themselves, their family, or their friends.

 Integrity: Holders of public office should not place themselves under any financial or other obligation to outside individuals or organisations that might influence them in the performance of their official duties.